Three key insights from the UK Government’s latest report on employers’ demand for digital skills

 Both are negatively correlated with the risk of automation, meaning jobs with higher skill level requirements and those defined by ‘specific digital skills’ are at lower risk of automation compared to positions requiring baseline skills only.

 Risk of Automation across Skill Levels

 This insight demonstrates yet another benefit of improving the proficiency of our digital skills.
-For individuals working in the digital marketing space, for example, possessing a range of high-level specific digital skills, such search engine optimization, user experience design and web analytics, combined with an astute judgement and understanding of how they can be applied most effectively, protects us from potential automation.
+For individuals working in the digital marketing space, for example, possessing a range of high-level specific digital skills, such search engine optimization, user experience design, and web analytics, combined with an astute judgment and understanding of how they can be applied most effectively, protects us from potential automation.